hazardous-github/ck3-modding/README.md

 			}
 		}
 ```
+ISSUE: falmer_betrayed culture still get two houseguards, not sure why. doesnt seem to be the falmer or dwemer houseguards.

-this may also create issue for falmer/betrayed characters having access to two houseguards, if they merge cultures with another heritage pillar that does have houseguards?
+there may also be  issues for falmer/betrayed/riekling characters having access to two+ houseguards, if they merge cultures with another heritage pillar that does have houseguards?

 localization:
 00_jimmy_cultural_armies_l_english.yml: